xandao-dev/thetan-arena-sniper/README.md

 ### Introduction

 There are a few things you need to know before using the bot.
-There are some variables that can be changed according to your need, they are in [constants file](./src/utils/constants.ts).
+There are some variables that can be changed according to your need, they are in [configs file](./src/configs.ts).

 First, this bot selects the cheap characters through the Expected Earn Rate which is the percentage of profit in relation to the purchase price and the possible sale price.

 The sales price estimate is based on how much profit a character can generate.
 When the win rate is 40%, we estimate the sale price to the same amount which would make the character generate a profit.
-You can adjust this value in the [constants file](./src/utils/constants.ts) in BATTLE_WIN_RATE.
+You can adjust this value in the [configs file](./src/configs.ts) in BATTLE_WIN_RATE.
 You can check how much the character generates by 40% in the
 [Thetan Arena Tool](https://thetanarenatool.io/).

-These are the constants I recommend tweaking:
+There are the more configs that I recommend tweaking, check the [configs file](./src/configs.ts) for more details.
-  * MARKETPLACE_BUY_GAS -> The amount of Gwei you can spend, I've generally seen bots using from 200000 to 500000
-  * MARKETPLACE_MAX_GAS_PRICE -> The maximum price you can spend on each unit of gas, for example, you are willing to spend up to 0.1BNB of gas, so MARKETPLACE_MAX_GAS_PRICE = (0.1BNB / 10^-9 * MARKETPLACE_BUY_GAS).
-An example with MARKETPLACE_BUY_GAS at 240000 and a max gas of 0.1BNB, the MARKETPLACE_MAX_GAS_PRICE will be 416.
-  * MARKETPLACE_MIN_GAS_PRICE: -> The minimum price you can spend on each unit of gas, 7 gwei is a fair value.
-  * MARKETPLACE_PROFIT_TO_GAS_RATIO: -> // Percentage of the profit that could be used as gas, due to bot competition it's usually around 75%.
-  * BATTLE_WIN_RATE -> The win percentage that will be used to calculate the sale price.
-  * MIN_THETAN_PRICE_WBNB -> The minimum price the bot will consider to buy a character, on WBNB.
-  * MAX_THETAN_PRICE_WBNB -> The maximum price the bot will consider to buy a character, in WBNB.

 ### Tips